Sail in any Direction, and Expect the Unexpected

 Because of its strategic location (latitude 38° north), Sicily has been invaded countless times over the centuries; by the Greeks, Phoenicians, Romans, Arabs, Normans and Spaniards.
 Each occupier left behind their cultural influences that have blended to give Sicily its own distinctive personality in its architecture, cuisine and customs.
 A visit to Sicily is certainly an experience to treasure, and that's without taking account of all the great sailing to be had.

 There are bays and ports well worth stopping into all around the island of Sicily.
 The Aeolian and Egadi island groups are also magnets for travellers, making this a vast sailing destination too big to do justice in seven or even 14 days.
 So many charterers restrict their Sicilian sailing holiday to the northern coast, visiting the city of Palermo, historical Cefalù and delightful Portarosa.
-Then it's just a short sail to the Aeolian Islands and a quite different world.
+But with a little planning, two whole new worlds open up to you.

 The Aeolian Islands

 Rising out of the Tyrrhenian Sea some fifteen miles off the Sicilian coast, the Aeolian Islands - Lipari, Salina, Stromboli, Vulcano, Panarea, Filicudi and Alicudi — with their black beaches of volcanic soil and dazzling clear light, have everything to make your yacht charter an unforgettable experience.

 The history of this UNESCO World Heritage Site is recorded back at least 5,000 years, and traces of human presence can be found in the form of prehistoric villages, ruins, excavations, pottery and tools.
 The setting is a volcanic one, “Fire above and below” is how one writer describes the ambience, "baking under the constant glare of a Sicilian sun."